milescook/bmwe30/speeduino-pins.md

-# Speeduino ECU pins
+# ECU pins plug
-This is a list of speedunio pins and on the other side of the connector <=> which ECU output and wire colour they corespond to.
-Most keep the original pin numbers but not all.
+This is a list of functions (see https://wiki.speeduino.com/en/boards/V04) and ECU connector pins - not all correspond to the Speeduino output pins